 Applies to disulfiram: oral tablet

-Along with its needed effects, disulfiram (the active ingredient contained in Antabuse) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by disulfiram (the active ingredient contained in Antabuse).
+In the event that any of these side effects do occur, they may require medical attention.

 - Eye pain or tenderness or any change in vision